qunitjs/qunit/docs/config/QUnit.config.md

 ---

 Add a dropdown to the toolbar, using the `urlConfig` property.
-This assumes there's other code on the page that will check the `QUnit.config.jquery` property to react to the selection, loading the appropiate jQuery Core version.
+This assumes there's other code on the page that will check the `QUnit.config.jquery` property to react to the selection, loading the appropriate jQuery Core version.

 ```js
 QUnit.config.urlConfig.push({